MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unreal/unreal-scene-understanding.md

 ```
 - **SceneUnderstandingVolumeHeight** will restrict the scene understanding scan volume to a rectangular prism with this height and sides of length **Spatial Meshing Volume Size**.

 - **ShouldDoSceneUnderstandingMeshDetection** will add meshes to each of the identified planes.
-Meshes will overlap some surfaces like tables more accurately than planes, but will incur additional draw and compute calls.
+Meshes will overlap some surfaces, such as tables, more accurately than planes, but will incur additional draw and compute calls.
 By default, only planes will be detected.

 ## Working with the MRMesh